 Chilton is a family-owned, Maine company dedicated to selling fine, wood furniture, all American-made.
-We are known for our Shaker-inspired designs, and also feature Arts & Crafts, modern and cottage style pieces in solid cherry, maple, ash, walnut, and quarter-sawn oak.
+We are known for our Shaker-inspired designs, and also feature modern, cottage, live edge, barn board wood and Arts & Crafts style pieces in solid cherry, maple, ash, walnut, and quarter-sawn oak.
 We are also known for the quality craftsmanship of our custom work.
 Many of our pieces can be custom built to your specifications.

 Much of our furniture is handcrafted in small Maine workshops, and we also work with boutique craftsmen in New Hampshire, Vermont and the Midwest, many of whom have been partners for decades.
 All of these cabinetmakers have a Shaker-like dedication to workmanship, function, and simplicity of line and form.
 All of Chilton’s pieces are built to our high standards, and a growing number are original, proprietary designs.

 The Shakers hold that beauty results when form follows function.
 Shaker furniture highlights the natural beauty of wood, along with solid joinery, sensible balance, and proportion.
 The clean, unembellished lines of Shaker design blend effortlessly with other styles.
 These timeless qualities are why, more than a century on, Shaker furniture is still in high demand, and why subsequent schools of design such as Arts & Crafts, Danish and Mid-Century modern have borrowed and continue to borrow from Shaker principles.